 Board Process.
-The Compensation Committee of the Board approves all salary and bonus compensation and the Stock Option Committee of the Board approves all grants of stock options for executiveofficers.
-Executive officers include the Chief Executive Officer, the Chief Financial Officer and the other executive officers named in the "Summary Compensation Table" elsewhere in this Proxy Statement.
+The Compensation Committee of the Board approves all salary and bonus compensation and the Stock Option Committee of the Board approves all grants of stock options for executive officers.
+Executive officers include the Chief Executive Officer, the Chief Financial Officer and the other executive officers named in the "Summary Compensation Table" elsewhere in this Proxy Statement and Christoper J. Goldner, who joined the Company on March 4, 2024 and was elected Vice President-Finance of the Company on April 25, 2024.
 The Compensation Committee and the Stock Option Committee review the performance and compensation of the Chief Executive Officer and, following discussions with him, establish his compensation level.
-As he has in the past since the Company's 2001 fiscal year, the Chief Executive Officer declined to accept the Compensation Committee's offer of a salary increase and, as disclosed elsewhere in this Proxy Statement and as previously reported by the Company, the Chief Executive Officer voluntarily reduced his annual salary from \$250,000 to \$220,000 for the 2021 fiscal year, and he has continued this voluntary salary reduction for the 2022 and 2023 fiscal years, after voluntarily reducing his annual salary from \$357,760 to \$250,000 for the 2019 fiscal year and continuing this voluntary salary reduction for the 2020 fiscal year.
+As he has in the past since the Company's 2001 fiscal year, the Chief Executive Officer declined to accept the Compensation Committee's offer of a salary increase and, as disclosed elsewhere in this Proxy Statement and as previously reported by the Company, the Chief Executive Officer voluntarily reduced his annual salary from \$250,000 to \$220,000 for the 2021 fiscal year, and he has continued this voluntary salary reduction for the 2022 through 2024 fiscal years, after voluntarily reducing his annual salary from \$357,760 to \$250,000 for the 2019 fiscal year and continuing this voluntary salary reduction for the 2020 fiscal year.
 The Chief Executive Officer reduced his salary by \$10,700 during the 2022 fiscal year fourth quarter to offset the cost of a New Year's bonus paid to employees of the Company in appreciation of their dedication and commitment to the Company.
-Mr. Shore reduced his salary by \$5,200 during the 2023 fiscal year fourth quarter to offset the cost of a Christmas bonus paid to employees of the Company.
+Mr. Shore reduced his salary by \$5,200 and \$11,000 during the 2023 and 2024 fiscal year fourth quarters, respectively, to offset the costs of Christmas bonuses paid to employees of the Company.
 For the other executive officers, the Chief Executive Officer makes recommendations to the Compensation Committee and to the Stock Option Committee.
 The amount of discretionary contributions to the Profit Sharing Plan for each fiscal year is determined by the Board taking into account the recommendations of the Chief Executive Officer.